miker704/Strife/patches2.md

 - Added a change where injecting multiple members into a server by inviting a dmservers members to the server would cause a stall if the list of added members reach over 30 although this scenerio is impossible as dm servers have a max of 10 members reducing the amount of renders is needed. the re-renders is caused by the amount of new welcome messsages for each new member of the server with a re-render of the server to show the new added member.
 So a new welcome message function is created for injecting so many members at a time it welcomes all the new added members to the server in one messsage with all the new members names.
 - Backed up server update function to deprecated prior to implementing snack bar.
 - Replaced server update function with considerations for snackbar implementation able to parse removal of icon after updating and filtering out the removal icon bool from update params.
-- Backed up unused channel modal with channel update name button.
+- Backed up unused channel settings modal with channel update name button.
+- Backed up unused server settings modal with server update name button and without the snack bar.

 ### Front-End Changes